 For use on walls, furniture, objects, and in fine arts paint techniques.

 Antiquing is the process of aging a surface to produce a time-worn appearance.
-There are many methods of antiquing, but I found that by mastering these few simple steps I’ve been able to successfully handle the antiquing of untold objects, furniture, mural paintings and wall surface finishing.
+There are many methods of antiquing, and mastering these few simple steps you'll be able to successfully handle the antiquing of untold objects, furniture, mural paintings and wall surface finishing.

 Smart, bold and uplifting, striped walls can quickly transform a modest room into an exciting environment.
 From elegant and formal to casual and comfortable, the painted stripe offers a variety of design solutions and can be quickly adapted to your interior style.
 Because of the linear quality of this application rooms tend to feel larger.
 It works well in entrance foyers, living rooms, dining rooms and bath areas.